seek-oss/splunk-logger/README.md

 ### Usage
 Provides the usual [error](#Logger+error), [warn](#Logger+warn), [info](#Logger+info), and [debug](#Logger+debug)

-Logs messages are formatted like this where the `name` component will only be used if given in the logger's constructor :
+Log messages are formatted like this where the `name` component will only be used if given in the logger's constructor :
 ```
 name=<name>, level=<level>, msg=<msg>
 ```